 you can also regularly run a customer sentiment analysis to learn your customers feelings towards your brand.
 By regularly testing and adjusting your store’s online presence and features, you ensure your customer will view you as a reliable place to purchase from.

 Netflix and Amazon are excellent examples of companies that use A/B testing to ensure their audience never gets bored.
 Amazon uses creative and updated product descriptions to entice shoppers.
 They also include related items their customers may be interested in purchasing.
 And Netflix will frequently A/B test the images used for each title to determine which images generate more views.

 Problem: Consumers’ online shopping experience is less convenient than in stores

 People shop online for various reasons, the top one being convenience.
-If your customer’s online shopping experience is less convenient than shopping in a store, consider making changes to the user’s experience.
+If your customer’s online shopping experience is less convenient than shopping in a store, consider making changes to the user’s experience to ensure excellence.

-Emphasize free, quick delivery & an easy return policy
+Emphasize free, quick delivery and an easy return policy

 The second most popular reason to shop online is the opportunity to use a coupon or discount code.
 41% of online shoppers look for deals online.
 Incorporating special promotions into your marketing can capture the customers who are “just browsing.”

 Nobody likes waiting in line for anything, let alone to check out.
 That’s why 30% of people who shop online do so because of the convenient checkout process.
 However, 18% of people abandon the checkout process when it’s too complicated.